Getting Started

 ntfy:

-url: http://your-ntfy-server
+url: "http://your-ntfy-server"

-topic: loggifly
+topic: "loggifly"

 apprise:

-url: "discord://webhook-url" # Any Apprise-compatible URL (https://github.com/caronc/apprise/wiki)Docker Compose
+url: "discord://webhook-url" # any Apprise-compatible URLDocker Compose

 For better security, it is best practice to use a Docker Socket Proxy when exposing the docker socket to an application.
 Below are some compose examples with two different socket proxies.